henriquesimoes/heroquest/README.md

 ## Game mechanics

-In a nutshell, the developed game consists in a hero who finds herself lost on an unknown place and needs to kill all monsters nearby.
+In a nutshell, the developed game consists in a hero who finds herself lost on an unknown place, and needs to kill all monsters nearby.
 In order to do so, she might use weapons or spells to attack the enemies, armors to protect herself and even use cure potions to restore health points.